Krumelur/WordPuzzleSolver/content/CreatePuzzleSolverProject.md

 # Create Puzzle Solver Project

 We start with a simple .NET Core console app that references a .NET standard library which contains the code to scan a two dimensional array of text character to find a set of predefined words.
+In later parts of the tutorial we will find a way to convert a picture of a puzzle into its text only representation but we can do all the groundwork now.

 ## Create the project